arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 Since we were given the student identifiers and each student's grades, the first thing we could do is build a dictionary, using the identifiers as the keys and the scores as the values.

-We also know that we want our output to be a dictionary with the student identifiers as the keys and the **letter grades** as the values, so let's initialize an empty dictionary that we can add to later.
+We also know that we want our output to be a dictionary with the student identifiers as the keys and the **letter grades** as the values, so let's initialize an empty dictionary that we can add to later (the code below shouldn't have any output).

 @sage
 <div class="python">